inguillen87/chatboc-frontend/docs/agenda-paste.md

 📍HCD
 ```

 The parser splits each day and extracts time, title and location lines.
+A `.txt` or `.docx` file can also be uploaded, its contents will populate the textarea before processing.